Aesthetics: Psychology and related fields

 Evolutionary psychology analyzes mental phenomena as products of natural selection.
 It asserts that genetic variations responsible for new capacities are passed on to future generations if they enhance survival and reproduction.
 Adopting this approach, evolutionary aesthetics interprets beauty and other aesthetic experiences as adaptive traits that guide fitness-relevant preferences.
-Examples are aesthetic preferences for environments conducive to survival, such as landscapes resembling the African savannah, and sexual selection by identifying genetically fit mates.
+Examples are aesthetic preferences for environments conducive to survival, such as landscapes resembling the African savanna, and sexual selection by identifying genetically fit mates.
 By focusing on the relatively permanent biological nature of humans, evolutionary psychology sees aesthetic values as universal or transcultural patterns of taste and appreciation, contrasting with subjectivist theories that understand aesthetic values as cultural constructs.

 Neuroaesthetics applies neuroscientific insights and methods to study the relationship between brain activity and aesthetic experience.
 Aesthetic experiences arise from brain processes responsible for organizing sensory stimuli, forming cognitive interpretations, and generating emotional responses.
 Neuroaesthetics examines these processes using empirical methods, including neuroimaging techniques like fMRI.
 In one type of experiment, participants view artworks, some considered beautiful and others ugly, with researchers noting that the brain area known as the orbitofrontal cortex is more active when viewing beautiful paintings.

 Cognitive science, another field, employs an interdisciplinary approach to study mental phenomena by examining how they access and transform information.
 An influential theory, suggested by Ernst Gombrich, analyzes aesthetic experience through the interplay of low-level and high-level information processes: sensory processes provide low-level information, which is organized and interpreted using high-level conceptual background knowledge.
 Another approach analyzes aesthetic representation through the modularity of mind—the hypothesis that the mind is composed of mental modules that function independently.
 It argues that paintings represent real objects by triggering the same mental modules responsible for the recognition of those objects.